Create an app-store Smart Link

 Use real device tests

-An App Stores Smart Link is only complete once you have tested it on the device families you expect real users to scan with.
+An App Stores OmniLab Smart Link is only complete once you have tested it on the kinds of devices your real users will scan with.

 Related

-Use Redirection for campaigns, websites, PDFs, and most standard web destinations.
+Use Redirection for campaigns, websites, PDFs, and most other web destinations.

-Run a fuller QA pass before the Smart Link is distributed at scale.
+Run a fuller QA pass before the OmniLab Smart Link is distributed at scale.

 Print-ready exports